 #3: Mold & Mildew

 Rainy season can significantly increase the risk of mold and mildew growth on your exterior.
-When you opt for high-quality paint with anti-mold properties, you don’t have to worry about any exterior mold issues.
+When you opt for high-quality paint with anti-mold properties, you protect the material and don’t have to worry about any exterior mold issues.

 #4: Home Value

 A new exterior paint job will preserve or even grow the value of your home.
 The fresh paint will boost your home’s curb value and, as Blue Mountain Management explains, make it more attractive to potential buyers or tenants if you plan to rent it out.

 What about how paint protects interior surfaces?